arteczx/arteczx/README.md

 <h1 align="center">Hi 👋, I'm Filius</h1>
-<h3 align="center">As the Head of Avionics at Fly Over Space Indonesia (FOS), I lead the development and integration of avionic systems for our spacecraft.
-I also contribute as a member of the propulsion engineering team, working on cutting-edge propulsion technologies.
-Additionally, I leverage my skills as a programmer and pentester to enhance our systems' performance and security.</h3>
+<h3 align="center">As the Chief Engineer at Fly Over Space Indonesia (FOS), I lead the development and integration our spacecraft.
+I also contribute as a member of the IT team, working on Website development & security database.
+Additionally, I leverage my skills as a programmer and pentester to enhance our systems performance and security.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=arteczx&label=Profile%20views&color=0e75b6&style=flat" alt="arteczx" /> </p>